 - Daily heavy drinking (more than 4 drinks/day for men, 3 for women, by standard guidelines)

-- Morning withdrawal symptoms — shaking, sweating, or anxiety that a drink relieves
+- Morning withdrawal symptoms — shaking, sweating, anxiety that a drink relieves

 - Blackouts — memory gaps during or after drinking